MicrosoftDocs/query-docs/query-languages/m/value-optimize.md

 </pre>

 ## About
-If `value` represents a query that can be optimized, returns the optimized query.
-Otherwise returns `value`.
+When used within Value.Expression, if `value` represents a query that can be optimized, this function indicates that the optimized expression should be returned.
+Otherwise, `value` will be passed through with no effect.